 Nutty Candy Cookies: Prepare dough as directed above.
 Stir in 1 cup candy-coated pieces, such as M&M’s.
 Mini M&M’s will work too.My family's favorite peanut butter cookie.
 Easy to make and a delicious way to fill the cookie jar. #peanutbuttercookies #easyrecipes @famtable

-- My Family’s Favorite Peanut Butter Cookie (recipe remake) by Family Around the Table
+My Family’s Favorite Peanut Butter Cookie Recipe

 - 1/2 cup sugar